Struer railway station

 Struer station (Struer Station or Struer Banegård) is a railway station serving the town of Struer in Jutland, Denmark.

 Struer station is an important railway junction where the Langå-Struer Line, the Esbjerg-Struer Line and the Thy Line from Struer to Thisted meet.
 The station was opened in 1865 with the opening of the Skive-Struer section of the Langå-Struer Line.
 It offers direct InterCityLyn services to Copenhagen as well as regional train services to Aarhus, Fredericia, Skjern and Thisted.
-The train services are operated by Arriva and DSB.
+The train services are operated by GoCollective and DSB.

 History

 The station was opened on 17 November 1865 with the opening of the third and last section of the Langå-Struer Line from Skive to Struer.